 Before joining the Commission, Commissioner Diaz worked to resolve the ongoing flooding issues throughout Miami-Dade County as Mayor of Sweetwater.
 He spent countless hours lobbying in Tallahassee and Washington, DC, and acquired the funds necessary for a Comprehensive Street Drainage Project.
 Commissioner Diaz continues to work with local and state emergency management teams to avoid future flooding.
 Former Governor Jeb Bush appointed Diaz to the Everglades Restoration and Eco-System Task Force, where he advises on suggested regulations that could adversely affect West Miami-Dade's water levels.

-On the international level, Commissioner Diaz also serves as Chairman of the Economic Development and International Trade Department of Regulatory and Economic Resources and is an advocate for trade and forging partnerships with other nations.
+On the international level, Commissioner Diaz also serves as Chairman of the International Trade Consortium Board and is an advocate for trade and forging partnerships with other nations.
 In March 2010, Commissioner Diaz was appointed by U.S. Trade Representative Ron Kirk to serve a four-year term on the Intergovernmental Policy Advisory Committee on Trade (IGPAC).
 In this capacity, Commissioner Diaz is one of several committee members chosen to advise, consult with, and make recommendations to the U.S. Trade Representative and Obama Administration from the perspective of localities.
 He also served as Chairman of the Jay Malina International Trade Consortium (ITC), until January 2006.
 During his tenure, he was instrumental in making profitable connections for businesses on behalf of Miami-Dade County with the Caribbean and Latin America.
 The commissioner toured several Asian cities in 2005 - Tianjin, Hong Kong and Shanghai - and met with government officials and business organizations to promote trade partnerships; participating in a ceremony to mark a joint venture between Florida International University and Tianjin University of Commerce.
 The commissioner and the Asian delegation also secured a cooperative agreement for the County with Tianjin's Municipal People's Government.

 Commissioner Diaz also served as the Chairman of the Board of Directors of the Miami-Dade County Sports Commission, which is charged with attracting youth, adult amateur, and professional sporting events to the county and engendering support for those events.
 Under the commissioner’s leadership, the Sports Commission created a local bid committee to support Miami as a host city for the 2022 FIFA World Cup and also coordinated a massive block party on Brickell Avenue to support the FIFA World cup to the United States.
 Last year, thanks to the Sports Commission, Miami-Dade County hosted their first WrestleMania, which generated $102.7 million in economic impact for Miami-Dade County.